barryosull/articles/testing/growing-object-orientated-software-guided-by-tests.md

 - Automate build and deploy
 - Add end to end tests for the parts you want to change
 - Slowly build testcoverage as you update/fix the codebase (3 types where appropriate)

-Test behaviour, not methods.
-This means writing tests that show what your object is for, not what it's methods do.Weneed to know how to use the object to achieve a goal.

 ### The TDD loop
 1. Write a failing unit test